yeonwan/FreshFood-server-spring/README.md

-# FreshFood-server-spring
+# FoodRecommender

-**FreshFood-server-spring** is a Java-based Spring application designed to recommend recipes based on the ingredients you have.
+**FoodRecommender** is a Java-based Spring application designed to recommend recipes based on the ingredients you have.
 The project leverages data from over 10,000 recipes, with recipe recommendations powered by Elasticsearch.

 ---